 I don’t particularly enjoy talking about my feelings, not unless there’s a punch line involved.
 I am happy to express my emotions in the context of a good joke or self-deprecation, but the second we cross into “oh wait, she’s serious” territory I awkwardly start to panic.
 My brain clamors as the other person’s expression turn serious and their head starts sympathetically tilting toward one side.
 Quick!
 Think of the next logical subject change!
 Uhhhh….
 Zac Efron!

 In the weeks following my mother’s death, I avoided social interaction as much as possible.
 I knew where ever I went there was the risk of well-intentioned people asking me how I was doing.
 I wasn’t at the point where I could deliver an “I’m okay” convincingly.
-Tears, averting the eyes, awkward deflection; these were all dead giveaways that I was indeed not okay.
-I was like the guy at the party who’s had way too much to drink but he’s telling everyone “HE’S FINE” only he’s swaying back and forth and he has to close one eye to focus.
-Clearly, not fine.
+And tears, averting the eyes, awkward deflection; these were all dead giveaways that I was indeed not okay.

 Seven years later I am comfortable writing about my feelings, but there was a time when I didn’t have the words to describe my grief even privately.
 In those early days, the only tool I had for self-expression was my camera.

-On the days when I felt really bad, I would prop my camera up on a stack of books and take Self-Portraits, feverishly running back and forth between the shutter button and a pose, over and over again until I felt better.
+On the days when I felt really bad, I would prop my camera up on a stack of books and take grief self-portraits, feverishly running back and forth between the shutter button and a the frame, over and over again until I felt I got it right.
 I truly don’t like being photographed, but it felt so satisfying to get my feelings out into the world without having to talk, or describe, or explain.